FlyJingFish/AndroidAOP/docs/index.md

 ## Special feature

 1 .
-This library has built-in some aspect annotations commonly used in development for you to use.
+This library has built-in some commonly used aspect annotations for your use

 2 .
-This library supports you to make aspects by yourself, and the syntax is simple and easy to use.
+This library allows you to make your own aspects, and the syntax is simple and easy to use

 3 .
-This library supports Java and Kotlin code simultaneously
+This library supports Java projects and Kotlin projects at the same time

 4 .
-This library supports switching into third-party libraries
+This library supports cutting into third-party libraries

 5 .
-This library supports the case where the pointcut method is a Lambda expression.
+This library supports the case where the cutting method is a Lambda expression

 6 .
-This library supports coroutine functions whose pointcut methods are suspend.
+This library supports the coroutine function modified by suspend for the cutting method

 7 .
-This library supports generating all cut-off information json and html files, which is convenient for viewing all cut-off locations [Configure here](#4-add-the-androidaopconfig-configuration-item-in-apps-buildgradle-this-step-is-an-optional-configuration-item)
+This library supports the generation of all cutting information json and html files, which is convenient for viewing all cutting locations [Configure here](https://flyjingfish.github.io/AndroidAOP/getting_started/#4-add-the-androidaopconfig-configuration-item-in-apps-buildgradle-this-step-is-an-optional-configuration-item)

-**8 .
-This library supports debug rapid development mode, allowing you to package at almost the same speed**
+**8. This library supports multiple rapid development modes, which makes your packaging speed almost unchanged [Configure here](https://flyjingfish.github.io/AndroidAOP/getting_started/#5-you-can-set-the-packaging-method-during-development-this-step-is-an-optional-configuration-item-it-is-recommended-to-configure-this-item-to-speed-up-development)**

-**9 .
-This library supports component-based development mode**
+**9. This library supports Component-based development [configure here](https://flyjingfish.github.io/AndroidAOP/getting_started/#method-2-debugmode)**

 **10. This library is pure static weaving into AOP code**